Skip to content

 • Most composables return Ref or ComputedRef — destructure but keep the references reactive.

-• The composables that hit the network (useApi, useExperimentData, useExperimentSelector) handle auth automatically; you don't construct your own fetch calls.
+• The composables that hit the network (useApi, generated plugin clients, useExperimentData, useExperimentSelector) handle auth automatically; you don't construct your own fetch calls.

 MINT is open source.
 Made by the Morscher Lab.